arkime/arkime/wiseService/README.md

 #### Development

 To start the app for development and testing:
-* Move to the top level Moloch directory
+* Move to the top level Arkime directory
 * run `npm run wise:dev`

 This command starts the app with the necessary config options set (`-c ../tests/config.test.ini`) and bundles the unminified application files into into the `wiseService/vueapp/dist` folder.